-The measures taken are considered effective for enveloped viruses such as HIV, HBV, HCV and for non-enveloped virus HAV.
+The measures taken are considered effective for enveloped viruses such as human immunodeficiency virus (HIV), hepatitis B virus (HBV), hepatitis C virus (HCV) and for non-enveloped hepatitis A virus (HAV).
 The measures taken may be of limited value against other non-enveloped viruses such as Parvovirus B19.
 Parvovirus B19 infection may be serious for pregnant women (fetal infection) and for individuals with immunodeficiency or increased erythropoiesis (e.g. haemolytic anaemia).

-Appropriate vaccination (hepatits A and B) should be considered for patients in regular/repeated receipt of human plasma-derived prothrombin complex products.
+Appropriate vaccination (hepatitis A and B) should be considered for patients in regular/repeated receipt of human plasma-derived prothrombin complex products.